Scalable and Sample Efficient Distributed Policy Gradient Algorithms in Multi-Agent Networked Systems: Conclusion

 \section{Conclusion}

 In this paper, we studied a weakly-coupled multi-agent reinforcement learning problem where agents’ reward functions are coupled but the transition kernels are not.
-We study distributed multi-agent policy gradient algorithms that achieve the global convergence results for two cases: with the exact gradient and the inexact gradient.
-In particular, we propose a TD-learning based regularized multi-agent policy actor-critic algorithm (TD-RDAC) that can learn the optimal local policy.
+We propose TD-learning based regularized multi-agent policy actor-critic algorithm (TD-RDAC) that achieve the local convergence result.
 We demonstrated the effectiveness of TD-RDAC with two important applications in wireless networks: real-time access control and distributed power control and showed that our algorithm outperforms the existing benchmarks in the literature.